Service

 What "off-market direct buyer" actually means

-An off-market sale is one where the property never hits the MLS or a broker's marketing list.
+An off-market sale is one where the property never hits the MLS or a public marketing list.
 You sell directly to a buyer who already has the capital, the underwriting team, and the willingness to close.
-Kallpa closes off-market deals routinely on 5-to-50-unit multifamily in Washington, Texas, and Kansas.
+Off-market is one of three ways Kallpa acquires multifamily (direct, through brokers, at auction).
+We close off-market deals routinely on 5-to-50-unit multifamily in Washington, Texas, and Kansas.

 Definition